Shutting down the BibleScholar Alexa application

 Posted on Sun 01 March 2026 in Articles

-I decided to shut down this Biblescholar application. ( See other articles via the "biblescholar" tag)
+I decided to shut down the BibleScholar application.
+(See other articles via the "biblescholar" tag)

 Rationale

 The first reason: cost.
-When I put this application together back in 2016, this cost ~$5/mo.
+When I put this application together back in 2016, this cost about $5/mo to operate.
 But AWS shifted to a much more expensive model for public IPs and ELBs a few years ago.
-Since then I have been paying >$30/mo for this application, which I ~never use.
+Since then I have been paying >$30/mo for this application, which I almost never use.

 Here is the bill for last month.

 Oof.
-That's >$16 for an idle ELB, >$13 for an idle IPv4 address.
-Then another $10 for the compute and local storage (EBS).
-Getting charged another $0.50 for the biblescholar.vhtech.com hosted zone, then another $60 for config specific to ElasticBeanstalk is also not something I'm fond of.
-I have better thinkgs to do with $40/mo, thank you very much.
+That's >$16 for an idle ELB, >$13 for an idle IPv4 address, and another $10 for the compute and local storage (EBS).
+Getting charged another $0.50 for the biblescholar.vhtech.com hosted zone, then $0.60 for config specific to ElasticBeanstalk is also not something I'm fond of.
+I have better things to do with $40/mo, thank you very much!

-The second reason : obsolecence.
+The second reason: obsolescence.
 With modern LLMs, this skill is no longer needed.

-I thought for a while about moving the skill to an AWS Lambda Function, which would make it nearly free to operate, and that's part of the reason I dragged by feet for so long.
+I thought for a while about moving the skill to an AWS Lambda Function, which would make it nearly free to operate, and that's part of the reason I dragged my feet for so long on making changes.
 But honestly this app has served its purpose, and it's time for retirement.

 How

 I started by getting access to AWS accounts.
-I launched this a long time ago in a root account, so it took a while to get access again.
+I launched this service a long time ago in a root account.
+It took a bit of fiddling to get access again.

-Then I checked charged.
+Then I checked the billing section of AWS (see above).
 Yuck.
 At least it will be satisfying to fix.

 Next I went to ElasticBeanstalk.
-I switched to us-west-2 (thankfully AWS billing is broken out by region - I forgot why I had launched the app there) and found by app.
+I switched to the us-west-2 region (thankfully AWS billing is broken out by region - I forgot why I had launched the app there) and found my app.

-AWS is not happy about this being up.
-So I went to "Actions > Terminate Environment".
+I'm on a very old version of the framework and AWS is not happy about this being up.
+I went to "Actions > Terminate Environment" and shut this down.

-Next : route53.
-It turned out I has 2 hosted zones in there.
+Next: route53.
+It turned out I had 2 hosted zones in there.

-When I tried to delete, biblescholarsearch.info went smootly, but I received an error about "non-required resource sets" for biblescholarsearch.net.
+When I tried to delete, biblescholarsearch.info went smoothly, but I received an error about "non-required resource sets" for biblescholarsearch.net.

-Checking it out, I saw I had a few mail related entries in there.
-I could delete everything buut the NS ans SOA records.
-Once everything but NS and SOA was deleted, I could delete the zone.
+Checking it out, I saw I had a few email-related entries in there.
+I could delete everything but the NS and SOA records.
+Once everything but NS and SOA was deleted, I could delete the whole zone.

 Next is VPC.
 I see a few resources there.
 The Elastic IP is the big one, but I'll aim to delete everything.